sarahschwartz/interop-messages-defi-demo/README.md

 # Interop Messages Defi Demo

 This repo contains smart contracts and a frontend to test sending and verifying interop messages.
+It demonstrates a defi-based use case for interop messages using [ZKsync Connect](https://docs.zksync.io/zksync-network/unique-features/zksync-connect).

 ## Contracts

+There are two smart contracts: `Staking.sol` and `InteropToken.sol`.

+The staking contract allows anyone to deposit and withdraw funds.
+On the first deposit, the user's address is encoded and sent as a message.

+The token contract allows users to mint some tokens if they can verify that they have previously deposited any value using one of the approved staking contracts.
+The approved staking contract addresses are defined in the constructor function.
+Users can only call the mint function once.

 ### Install Dependencies